 Lisbon is one of those European cities that has it all– a rich history, stunning river, beautiful architecture, nearby beaches, and of course, a fantastic food scene.
 In Portugal, food really is an experience of its own.
 The Portuguese know how to eat and eat well.
 They are deeply passionate about both the quality of their food and the quality of the eating experience.
-It’s a country of freshly baked breads, delicious wines, local cheeses, mouthwatering seafood, melt in your mouth pastries, and rich espresso sipped slowly after a meal.
+It’s a country of freshly baked bread, delicious wines, local cheeses, mouthwatering seafood, melt in your mouth pastries, and rich espresso sipped slowly after a meal.
 And that’s just the beginning.
 Portugal’s gastronomic culture is absolutely packed with delectable items for travelers to discover.

 Wondering what to eat in Lisbon?
 It might seem a little overwhelming at first when you find yourself surrounded by so many tempting foods.
 However, there are a select few that simply can’t be missed.
-For self proclaimed foodies and hungry travelers alike, these 7 gastronomic experiences should be on everyone’s Lisbon list.
+For self-proclaimed foodies and hungry travelers alike, these 7 gastronomic experiences should be on everyone’s Lisbon list.

 What to Eat in Lisbon

 1. Pastel de Nata